abrokinla/Trivia-api/backend/flaskr/README.md

 DELETE /questions/<int:question_id>

-it deletes a specified question using the id of the question
+It deletes a specified question using the id of the question

 SAMPLE: curl -X DELETE http://127.0.0.1:5000/questions/3

-},
+{
     'deleted':3,
     'success':True,
     'totaL_questions:18